APES Chapter 2 Vocabulary House

 Positive Feedback Loop

 Adaptive Management Plan

-A stradegy providing flexibility so that maagers can modify changes that occur.
+A strategy that provides flexibility so that managers can modify it as future changes occur.